HerveAbdi/data4PCCAR/README.md

 ### foodInFrance

 How much  12 typical French families spent on different types of food (including Wine) in the 1950's.
-To be used to illustrate non-nomalized (a.k.a. covariance based) PCA
+To be used to illustrate non-normalized (a.k.a. covariance based) PCA.

 ### foodOfTheWorld

 26 world cuisines are described by their cooking ingredients.
-To be used to illustrate CA
+To be used to illustrate CA.

 ### graduatingInUSA

 A set of contingency tables  showing the number of university graduates in the USA from 1966 to 2001 by fields.
 The grand contingency table gives the The 34 years * 8 fields results.
-The partial contingency tables subset the grand contigency table by gender (women vs men) and by levels (Bachelor, Master, and Ph.D,).
+The partial contingency tables subset the grand contigency table by gender (women vs men) and by levels (Bachelor, Master, and Ph.D.).
 To  be used to illustrate CA, and PTCA, and variations of these methods.

 ### sixFaces